crate/cratedb-guide/docs/integrate/balena/usage.md

 growth with minimal friction.

 The tools work well together as a platform, and you can also pick only the components you need and adapt them to your use case.
-This short tutorial shows how to integrate CrateDB with Balena and run it on a Raspberry Pi 4 (ARM) or a generic x86_64 device.
+This usage guide shows how to integrate CrateDB with Balena and run it on a Raspberry Pi 4 (ARM) or a generic x86_64 device.